Kaleab-A/plot-organizer/IMPLEMENTATION_PROGRESS.md

   - Shared across all grouped plots
   - Preserved in exports
 - **SEM Column**: Optional SEM column selection for computing standard error:
+  - **Two modes** via checkbox:
-  - Groups data by SEM column before averaging
-  - Computes mean and SEM across groups
+    - **Computed SEM** (unchecked): Groups data by SEM column, computes mean and SEM across groups
+    - **Pre-computed SEM** (checked): Uses SEM values directly from the column (for pre-aggregated data)
   - Displays SEM as shaded region around mean line
   - Works with both hue and non-hue plots
   - Validates that SEM column doesn't conflict with x, y, hue, or groups
-  - **NEW in v0.5.1**: Proper y-axis scaling for grouped plots with SEM (uses aggregated values, not raw data)
+  - Proper y-axis scaling for grouped plots with SEM (uses aggregated values, not raw data)
+  - **NEW in v0.7**: Pre-computed SEM mode with automatic averaging and warnings for duplicates
 - **Group Faceting**: Multi-select group columns to create multiple plots (one per unique combination), capped at 50 combinations.
 - **Shared Axes**: When using groups, all generated plots share the same x/y axis limits for easy comparison.
 - **Automatic Aggregation**: When multiple y-values exist for the same (x, hue) combination, they are automatically averaged.
 Clean, single-line plots!